 Alison F. Reif

 Department Co-Chair - Litigation

-Greg Keating, Chair of Choate's Whistleblower Defense and Labor Employment and Benefits Practice Groups, recently published a blog on Navex Global's "Ethics & Compliance Matters" blog.
+Greg Keating, Chair of Choate’s Whistleblower Defense and Labor Employment and Benefits Practice Groups, recently published a post on Navex Global’s “Ethics & Compliance Matters” blog.

-Greg Keating, Chair of Choate's Whistleblower Defense and Labor Employment and Benefits Practice Groups, recently spoke with Law360 for their article "Incentives Get Weaker for Internal Whistleblower Reporting."
+Greg Keating, Chair of Choate's Whistleblower Defense and Labor Employment and Benefits Practice Groups, recently spoke with the Wall Street Journal for their article "SEC Seeks Right to Cut Whistleblower Bounties."